varaprasad2251/Reddit-Clone/README.md

 | 500         | 5407        | 5448             | 5323           | 44.0380639s           |
 | 1000        | 10423       | 10779            | 10683          | 44.5763764s           |
 | 5000        | 56089       | 56706            | 54101          | 45.0230307s           |

-## Running the Simulation

-To run the simulation:

-1. Ensure all dependencies are installed
-2. Run `go run main.go`

-The simulation will output detailed logs of user actions and their results.
-At the end of the simulation, comprehensive statistics will be displayed.

 ## Future Improvements